omphalos/thermite/README.markdown

 Additionally it stores the initial version of your code in a map.

-When you call `update`,
+When you call `hotSwap`,
-thermite runs a diff to identify how functions change during the update.
+thermite runs a diff to identify how functions change.
 It uses this diff to update the map.

 Whenever a function runs, it checks its version.